rysdev/shuffleFit/README.md

 a upper or lower body routine.
 All fields but the last are required for posting a core routine.

-App is in prototyping phase with minimal styling.
+Application in prototyping phase with minimal styling.

 Before running use the provided template files to build the necessary config files:
 1. src/utils/config.js